ARTICLE 54 - Sessional Instructors/Posted Courses

 Appointment of Sessional Instructor Members

 54:04 (a) Appointments of sessional instructors are made by the Board of Governors on the recommendation of the President in accordance with clauses 12:01 and 54:05 of this Agreement.
-Normally a Letter of Appointment signed by the President shall be sent by to the member electronically and copied to the Association at least eight (8) weeks before the commencement of classes, which letter shall specify the course number(s), length, terms and conditions of appointment, including number of instructional hours, scheduled lab hours per course, the stipend per assigned scheduled hour for teaching labs and salary (including Employment Standards Act vacation entitlement) and sessional seniority as defined in Article 1.
+Normally a Letter of Appointment signed by the President shall be sent to the member electronically and copied to the Association as soon as practicable and no later than July 1 for the subsequent fall term, November 1 for the subsequent winter term, and March 15 for the subsequent intersession and summer terms.
+The letter shall specify the course number(s), length, terms and conditions of appointment, including number of instructional hours, scheduled lab hours per course, the stipend per assigned scheduled hour for teaching labs and salary (including Employment Standards Act vacation entitlement) and sessional seniority as defined in Article 1.
 A copy of the current Agreement shall be sent with the letter of initial appointment.

 20-24 5 courses